drostlab/myTAI/README.md

 In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
 Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.

+The following tutorials will provide use cases and detailed explainations of how to quantify transcriptome conservation with `myTAI` and how to interpret the results generated with this software tool.

 ### Citation

+__Please cite the following papers when using `myTAI` for your own research.
+This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability.
+Many thanks in advance :) __

-> Drost HG, Gabel A, Grosse I, Quint M. __Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis__. _Mol.
+> Drost HG, Gabel A, Grosse I, Quint M. 2015. __Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis__. _Mol.
 Biol.
-Evol._ (2015) 32 (5): 1221-1231. [doi:10.1093/molbev/msv012](http://mbe.oxfordjournals.org/content/32/5/1221.abstract?sid=767aea12-1eb3-40be-8c6a-e2861f159b46)
+Evol._ 32 (5): 1221-1231. [doi:10.1093/molbev/msv012](http://mbe.oxfordjournals.org/content/32/5/1221.abstract?sid=767aea12-1eb3-40be-8c6a-e2861f159b46)
 >
-> Drost HG, Bellstädt J, Ó'Maoiléidigh DS, Silva AT, Gabel A, Weinholdt C, Ryan PT, Dekkers BJW, Bentsink L, Hilhorst H, Ligterink W, Wellmer F, Grosse I, and Quint M. __Post-embryonic hourglass patterns mark ontogenetic transitions in plant development__. _Mol.
+> Drost HG, Bellstädt J, Ó'Maoiléidigh DS, Silva AT, Gabel A, Weinholdt C, Ryan PT, Dekkers BJW, Bentsink L, Hilhorst H, Ligterink W, Wellmer F, Grosse I, and Quint M. 2016. __Post-embryonic hourglass patterns mark ontogenetic transitions in plant development__. _Mol.
 Biol.
-Evol._ (2016) [doi:10.1093/molbev/msw039](http://mbe.oxfordjournals.org/content/early/2016/02/23/molbev.msw039.short?rss=1)
+Evol._ 33(5): 1158-1163. [doi:10.1093/molbev/msw039](http://mbe.oxfordjournals.org/content/33/5/1158)

 ## Tutorials